dotnet/docs/docs/framework/wcf/feature-details/how-to-add-an-aspnet-ajax-endpoint-without-using-configuration.md

     %>
     ```

 2. Build the service and call it from the client.
-Internet Information Services (IIS) activates the service when called. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] hosting in IIS, see [How to: Host a WCF Service in IIS](../../../../docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-iis.md).
+Internet Information Services (IIS) activates the service when called.
+For more information about hosting in IIS, see [How to: Host a WCF Service in IIS](../../../../docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-iis.md).

 ### To call the service